Azure/data-product-streaming/CONTRIBUTING.md

 ### Getting Started

-Before starting to develop, you should fork this repo (see [this forking guide](https://guides.github.com/activities/forking/) for more information).
-Next, you should checkout the repo locally with `git clone git@github.com:{your_username}/{repo_name}.git`.
+Before starting to develop, you should fork this repository (see [this forking guide](https://guides.github.com/activities/forking/) for more information).
+Next, you should checkout the repository locally with `git clone git@github.com:{your_username}/{repo_name}.git`.

 ### Tooling